 : For more information on creating custom content blocks, check out this resource

 Infographics unfortunately cannot be downloaded as GIF files.
 In order to work around this, go back to the Dashboard to create a new project by clicking on the Create New button.
-Select Web Graphic, then select Blog Graphic from the next list that loads, then use the Blank Template and click Edit.
+Select Web Graphic, then select Blog Graphic and select Blank Template.